xzi/website/README.md

 # lilith's website <3

 [Website](https://blueberry.moe) | [Uptime](https://stats.uptimerobot.com/dr0oiYakDZ)
 This is the source code for my personal website.
-Pillaging for your own project is encouraged.
+This branch specifically is something I can show to people I think are transphobic.
+If you are someone who I used this on, my apologies.

 ## Bugs